Renaissance Florence vs Silicon Valley: Entropy & Innovation

 - Inhuman scale

-Florence’s architecture may have facilitated low-entropy interaction while Silicon Valley’s potentially enforces high-entropy separation.
+Florence’s architecture facilitated low-entropy interaction while Silicon Valley’s enforces high-entropy separation, increasing thermodynamic costs for information exchange within the electromagnetic voxel lattice.

 Cultural Operating System

-The underlying cultural values may shape entropy accumulation:
+The underlying cultural values shape entropy accumulation within the cosmic information processing framework.

 Florence: